Graduation 2017: I Am A Master’s Graduate!

-Being Really Confused By my Graduation Gown
+Being Really Confused By My Graduation Gown

 I literally thought that my gown was a manufacturer error, y'all.
 Apparently Master's gowns have these interesting flaps on the arms that go past the arm holes.
 It's some real haute couture fashion.
 I had no idea that these things did that, and it was awkward AF to ask a question about it only to be told that it's just what the gowns look like.
 It was so cool to be decked out in my robe, hood, etc.

 If you know the story of my college graduation, you know the story of my cap.
 My cap literally fell off my head while I was trying to shake the hand of the dean of my department.
-This is on video tape.
+This is on video.
 It's hella embarrassing.
 This year I embarked to find all the bobby pins and shove them in my cap so this wouldn't happen.
-In total I added four bobby pins into my hair, and it worked like a charm.
+In total, I added four bobby pins into my hair, and it worked like a charm.
 This was all the more important because this time my cap wouldn't even give me the illusion that it was going to stay on my head.
 I found some community bobby pins, and I went to work.

-A little later on I heard someone say that someone had took all the bobby pins and only left two.
+A little later on I heard someone say that someone had taken all the bobby pins and only left two.
 I wonder who that person could have been?
 If only they had seen the horror I'd seen in 2015.

 Hurry Up & Wait

 One of my least favorite parts about graduation is the hurry up and wait of it all.
 You have to be in the room at a certain time, but once you are there all you really do is wait.
 Luckily I had a classmate who was also graduating this summer so I just chatted with her during the time while I waited for us to line up.